henrybuilt/jcn/README.md

 - covers compatibility for a large portion of front-end apps
 - is easy to understand (JSON) & familiar (like React/JSX)
 - is easy to extend (much easier than introducing a new ECMA standard)
-- is easy to build better tools for developers around (improving the Javascript + filesystem workflow is really hard - building around JSON is much more managable)
+- is easy to build better tools for developers around (improving the Javascript + filesystem workflow is really hard—building around JSON is much more manageable)

-The above standard is quite stable, but some app-level properties like `files` and `rootComponent` maybe subject to change.
+The above standard is quite stable, but some app-level properties like `files` and `rootComponent` may be subject to change.
 Remaining V1 standardization efforts are focused on JS/React (specifically NextJS for web-only apps and Expo/React Native for cross-platform apps), but we're also interested in supporting other languages/frameworks.

 More documentation on the JCON spec is coming soon as it is built out.

-Contact support@symbolicframeworks.com if you're interested in contributing or using JCON in your project - or create an Issue/PR if you have an idea/improvement.
+Contact support@symbolicframeworks.com if you're interested in contributing or using JCON in your project—or create an Issue/PR if you have an idea/improvement.

 ## License